 Conclusion

 The growth attributes of both cowpea varieties that were measured were not significantly affected by the changes in the spacing between and within the plants.
 Phenological attribute as well as the yield attributes measured were not also significantly affected by cowpea planting distances.
 Padi-tuya recorded the highest significant mean compared to Songotra.
 Similarly, the interaction between the treatments also affected the plant height significantly (increase spacing increased plant height) at the first sampling period.
 Phenological attributes which is highly dependent on genotype did not also show any significant effect due to cultivar type.
 With the exception of the number of pods per plant and dry matter weight, all the yield parameters measured were not significantly by cultivar type.
-Growth and yield parameters of cowpea do not depend on the type of planting distance applied in cowpea cultivation Variety plays a significant role in the growth and yield of cowpea
+Growth and yield parameters of cowpea do not depend on the type of planting distance applied in cowpea cultivation.
+Variety plays a significant role in the growth and yield of cowpea

 References